Down-step statistics in generalized Dyck paths: Down-step statistics: A generating function approach

 \end{theorem} The key to the proof of the above theorem is the following identity, which follows from the symbolic decomposition of $k_t$-Dyck paths given in \eqref{eq:symbolic-decomposition}.
 The remainder of the proof of Theorem~\ref{thm:gen-func-down-steps} consists of algebraic manipulations and is detailed in Appendix~\ref{ap:proof}. \begin{proposition} For $n \geq 0$, and $0 \leq t \leq k$ we have that

 \end{proposition} This result can be seen as a generalized Chu--Vandermonde-type identity, and is similar (though not equivalent) to the family of identities given in~\cite{Rothe:1793:serierum-reversione} and mentioned in~\cite{Gould:1999:power-sum}, known as Rothe--Hagen identities.
-In particular, it can be proved algebraically using these identities, but we still provide a bijective argument here, as we are not aware of this combinatorial interpretation in the literature. \begin{proof} We enumerate $k_t$-Dyck paths in two ways to obtain this identity.
+In particular, it can be proved algebraically using these identities, but we still provide a bijective argument here, as we are not aware of this combinatorial interpretation in the literature.

+\begin{proof}[of Proposition~\ref{prop:gen-func-simp}] We enumerate $k_t$-Dyck paths in two ways to obtain this identity.
 We have from Proposition~\ref{prop:k_t:enum} that the number of $k_t$-Dyck paths of length $(k+1)n$ is

 However, the symbolic decomposition of $k_t$-Dyck paths given in Figure~\ref{fig:kDyckdec} shows that we can decompose a $k_t$-Dyck path of length $(k+1)n$ into a $k_{k-i-1}$-Dyck path of length $(k+1)j$ (where $0 \leq i \leq t$ and $0 \leq j \leq n-1$) and a $k_t$-Dyck path of length $(k+1)(n-1-j)$.
-Using the identity in \eqref{eq:FC-summation} to simplify the double sum results in
+Using identity \eqref{eq:FC-summation} to simplify the double sum results in

 Since these are both valid ways to enumerate $k_t$-Dyck paths of length $(k+1)n$, the identity holds. \end{proof} \begin{corollary} The total number of down-steps between the $r$-th and the $(r+1)$-th up-steps in $k_t$-Dyck paths of length $(k+1)n$ for $r < n$ is